What is the installation of Laminate Flooring at Ferma Flooring?

 Can you install laminate flooring over existing solid hardwood flooring?

 - Remove Baseboard: You can completely replace the baseboards or leave existing baseboards and just install new shoe mold over the new flooring.
-Since this room had cheap and short builder’s-grade baseboards, we elected to replace them.
-To remove baseboards, score the caulk joint between the wall and the trim with a utility knife.
+To remove baseboards, cut the caulk joint between the wall and the trim with a utility knife.

 Pull the baseboard away from the wall with a metal putty knife to prevent damaging the wall surface or tearing the drywall paper.
 Then use a pry bar anywhere the baseboard is nailed.